rhernaus/borg/PROGRESS.md

 ## Current Status

 The project is fully implemented with all core components working together.
 The agent can now run and is ready for defining optimization goals.
+Major security and production features have been implemented, with some additional work needed for full production readiness.

-**Current Version**: 0.1.0
+**Current Version**: 0.1.1

 ## Development Epics